Sampling and Reconstructing Angular Domains with Uniform Arrays: Practical Applications of SARA

 \subsection{Different number of \gls{LAD} samples}

 So far, this work determined that $N$ angles must be scanned to fully reconstruct the angular response of a \gls{ULA} with $N$ elements.
 In case a number of angular scans $\overline{N} \neq N$ is available, previous considerations can be modified to make the most out of the available scans.

-In case an abundance of scans is available, i.e. $\overline{N} > N$, one could have a finer sampling of the \gls{LAD} domain, thus sample angles in $\mathcal{L}_{\overline{N}}^{\text{Rx}}$.
+In case more scans are available, i.e. $\overline{N} > N$, one could have a finer sampling of the \gls{LAD} domain, thus sample angles in $\mathcal{L}_{\overline{N}}^{\text{Rx}}$.
 When reconstructing the signal, one should note from \eqref{eq:LADPeriodicity} that the replica are still generated by the $N$ elements of the \gls{ULA}.
-Therefore, one could apply steps similar to \eqref{eq:InterpolationGenericFinal} and \if\onappendix1 Appendix \ref{app:InfiniteSinc} \else Appendix C of the supplementary material \fi with an $N$ elements \gls{ULA}, but sampling the angular domain every $\overline{N}$, getting the reconstruction formula for $\overline{N} \neq N$
+Therefore, steps similar to \eqref{eq:InterpolationGenericFinal} and \if\onappendix1Appendix \ref{app:InfiniteSinc} \else Appendix C of the supplementary material \fi could be applied with an $N$ elements \gls{ULA}, but sampling the angular domain every $\overline{N}$, getting the reconstruction formula for $\overline{N} \neq N$